OCA/project/project_category_timesheet/README.rst

 Group timesheets by category.

+There are certain types of work, such as support or meetings, that we want to count the time spent regardless of the project or task.

 The category, "Type" label, comes from "Project Types" marked as "Can be applied for timesheets".

 **Table of contents**